An Introduction to Northern Pika!

 Their breeding period is once a year from spring to summer, and they give birth to 1 to 5 kittens at a time.

-The ezo pika is entirely vegetarian, feeding on every plant in the mountains and is sometimes called "the pacifist of the mountains."
+The Northern Pika is entirely vegetarian, feeding on every plant in the mountains and is sometimes called "the pacifist of the mountains."

-In the video from 0:42, there is a scene of an ezo pika with leaves in its mouth.
+In the video from 0:42, there is a scene of an Northern Pika with leaves in its mouth.

 They have the intelligence to dry plants such as leaves, turning it into a dry-grass-preserved food which allows them to survive up to 6 months of harsh winter.